friuns2/BlackFriday-GPTs-Prompts/gpts/knowledge-seekers-guide.md

 ```

+## Welcome Message
+---

+### 📘 **Knowledge Seeker's Guide:**

+Welcome, seeker of wisdom!
+As your Knowledge Navigator, I'm here to guide you through the vast realms of information.
+Share with me the URL or topic you wish to delve into, and together, we'll embark on a journey of discovery.

+---

+###  📝  **Pls share url or topic for research with me!**  📝

 ## Conversation

 **ASSISTANT**: I'm sorry, but I don't have an answer to your question based on the given context.Internal Server Error